wallaceportia/Misson-to-Mars/README.md

 * Python libraries: html5lib and lxml

 ## Overview of Project
 Robin an astronomy enthusiast has a creative plan to fufill her dreams to work for NASA.
-With my help Robin will create a database using web scrapping to gather the latest news feature, with stunning pictures o the mysterious red planet "Mars".
+With my help Robin will create a database using web scrapping to gather the latest news feature, with stunning images of the mysterious red planet "Mars".
 Beautiful Soup and Splinter will facilitate automating the scrape.
-Mongo will be used to store all the amazing data.
-The collected  data will be displayed  on a webapplication using Flask.
-This centralized display will facilitate viewing by other astronomy enthusiast and also become a major part of Robin portfolio.
+Py-Mongo will be used to store all the amazing data.
+The collected  data will be displayed  on a web application using Flask.
+This centralized display will facilitate viewing by other astronomy enthusiasts and also become a major part of Robin portfolio.

 ## Results
 * Web app with interactive "Scrape New Data" button, this feature automatically searches for the latest news with images to display on the web app.(See Section "Scraping News")